styleguidist/react-styleguidist/docs/Cookbook.md

 ## How to change the names of components displayed in Styleguidist UI?

-You might want to change your components' names to be displayed differently, for example, for stylistic purposes or to give them a more descriptive names in your styleguide.
+You might want to change your components’ names to be displayed differently, for example, for stylistic purposes or to give them a more descriptive names in your style guide.

 This can be done by adding [@visibleName](Documenting.md#defining-custom-component-names) tag to your component documentation.

-In case you want to change components' names in bulk, for example, based on their current name, you can use [updateDocs](Configuration.md#updatedocs) config option:
+In case you want to change components’ names in bulk, for example, based on their current name, you can use [updateDocs](Configuration.md#updatedocs) config option:

 ```javascript
 module.exports = {